Installation guide

 cmake -DCMAKE_R_INC_DIR="/usr/share/R/include" -DCMAKE_R_LIB_DIR="/usr/lib/R/lib/libR.so" ../

-To compile tests use -DBUILD_TESTS=ON which compiles test executable performing a series of tests of supported RQA metrics.
+To compile tests use -DBUILD_TESTS=ON which compiles test executable performing a series of tests of supported RQA measures.

 An example application that uses the AccRQA library can be compiled with a flag -DBUILD_APPLICATIONS=ON.